defencedigital/moduk-service-manual/src/content/write-for-digital-services.md

 ---
 layout: "layouts/guidance.njk"
 section: "Content"
-title: "How to write for digital services"
+title: "Write for digital services"
 description: "Everyone using digital services needs content they can understand quickly and easily.
 Find out more."
 dateUpdated: 2023-04-11
 eleventyNavigation: